Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/07 - Infrastructure As a Service/README.md

 Skill Description
 -----------------
-The fellow knows the services (virtualized computing resources) provided by a IaaS and how to utilize a IaaS to create and manage application environments
+The Fellow knows the services (virtualized computing resources) provided by a IaaS and how to utilize a IaaS to create and manage application environments

 Outputs
 -------
-After attaining this skill, and as a demonstration of it, a fellow should be able to do the following:
+After attaining this skill, and as a demonstration of it, a fellow should be able to complete the following:

+1. An exercise that covers the following operations:
-- Host a static website on Amazon AWS using Amazon S3
+  - Hosting a static website on Amazon AWS using Amazon S3
-- Create a Server-Side encrypted S3 bucket on Amazon AWS and upload data to it
+  - Creating a Server-Side encrypted S3 bucket on Amazon AWS and upload data to it
-- Create a machine image on Amazon AWS
+  - Createing a machine image on Amazon AWS
-- Create a VPC with a private & public subnet on Amazon AWS using AWS Cloudformation
+  - Creating a VPC with a private & public subnet on Amazon AWS using AWS Cloudformation
-- Launch a machine with the machine image created previously into the private subnet created above
+  - Launching a machine with the machine image created previously into the private subnet created above